β‘ Lesson 18: Eevee Real-Time Rendering

 π Indirect Lighting

-Shift+Aβ Light Probe β Irradiance Volume- Scale to cover scene:
+Shift+Aβ Light Probe β Volume- Scale to cover scene:

 Sthen drag - Should encompass object and nearby area